This page may contain affiliate links. Please see Affiliate Disclaimer

 - Lightly grease a 29cm x 21cm ceramic dish (or as close to this as you can get).

-- Cook the Macaroni according to instructions on the packet (usually about 10 minutes from boiling).
+- Cook 200g Dried Macaroni according to instructions on the packet (usually about 10 minutes from boiling).

-- Melt the Butter in a large pan on a low heat.
+- Melt 25g Butter in a large pan on a low heat.

-- Add the Flour to the Butter and stir the two together for about 5 minutes until they form a paste (roux).
+- Add 25g Plain Flour to the Butter and stir the two together for about 5 minutes until they form a paste (roux).

-- Slowly add the milk to the roux.
-Keep stirring for about 5 minutes to reduce any lumps and to allow the sauce to thicken.
+- Slowly add about 1/4 of the 500ml of Semi-Skimmed Milk to the roux and whisk the roux and Milk.
+Try to whisk away as many lumps as possible before adding more milk.
+Once all the Milk has been added, keep whisking for about 5 minutes to reduce any lumps and to allow the white sauce to thicken.

-- Add the Pumpkin Puree to the white sauce and stir.
+- Add 350g Pumpkin Puree to the white sauce and whisk to blend it into the sauce.

-- Add the 70g portion of the grated Cheese and stir until it has melted into the sauce.
+- Add the 70g of the 90g portion of grated Cheddar Cheese and stir until it has melted into the sauce.

-- Add the Garlic, Sage, Dijon Mustard and Salt and Pepper to taste.
+- Add 4 Cloves of Crushed Garlic, 2 tsp Sage, 1 tsp Dijon Mustard and Sea Salt and Black Pepper to taste.

-- Add the cooked Macaroni and mix well.
+- Add the cooked Macaroni to the sauce and mix well.

 - Transfer the mixture to the ceramic dish.